didim365/a2adk-template/README.ADK.md

 ```

 2. Using .env
-Set the GCS_ARTIFACT_SERVICE, DATABASE_SESSION_SERVICE, and VERTEXAIRAG_MEMORY_SERVICE values in the .env file to use their respective environments.
+Set the GCS_ARTIFACT_SERVICE, DATABASE_SESSION_SERVICE, VERTEXAI_SESSION_SERVICE and VERTEXAIRAG_MEMORY_SERVICE values in the .env file to use their respective environments.
 (The default is to use InMemory...())

 ## A2A Environment Configuration
 To run A2A Server's Tasks for a long time, configure [task_store and queue_manager](https://google.github.io/A2A/sdk/python/#a2a.server.request_handlers.DefaultRequestHandler) in an environment capable of long-term storage.
 The default configuration in the sample is InMemory...().
 Modify it according to your individual environment.